spatie/laravel-authorize/README.md

 - [All Contributors](../../contributors)

-A big thank you to [Joseph Silber](https://github.com/JosephSilber) for all the excellent feedback he gave while I was creating the package.
+A big thank you to [Joseph Silber](https://github.com/JosephSilber) for all the excellent feedback he gave while this package was being created.

 ## About Spatie
 Spatie is webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).